 Kho Phi Phi made it into the news in 2004 for being especially hard hit by the tsunami on the day after Christmas.
 As you can see in the picture of the viewpoint, the main town of the island is situated right on that low-lying isthmus.
 After this tragedy, an array of early-warning devices have been installed on and around the island to alert the inhabitants to future tsunamis.

-Travel for Teens will visit Kho Phi Phi this summer on the Thailand Community Service trip which goes from July 7–21, 2010.
-We’ll soak up the sun, go diving and snorkelling, go hiking, and soak up the unique island culture on this tropical paradise.
-Click here to register and check back for more on Thailand…
+Travel for Teens will visit Kho Phi Phi this summer on our Thailand Service & Adventure program.
+We’ll soak up the sun, go diving and snorkeling, go hiking, and soak up the unique island culture on this tropical paradise.